Run ISO from Windows using Virtualbox

 Running an ISO from Windows - Virtualbox Do not create Virtual Hard Disk

-5. Now, 1.)
+1.)
 Click Settings 2.)
-Select Choose Disk File (browse and select your ISO), then 3.)
+Select Choose a disk file (browse and select your ISO), then 3.)
 Click Ok

 Run an ISO from Windows - choose ISO file to use